Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Simulation Model

 The leg is passively compliant, where the damper removes energy from the system by performing negative work, and the spring stores and releases elastic energy in sequence.
 The hip is actuated and produces \emph{net} positive work to balance the energy depleted by the leg.
 Thus, the actuated hip torque $\tau_{H}$ is the only element that we can actively control to induce trunk pitch oscillations.
-We select $\tau_{H}$, such that the \GRF points to a \VP, which is characterized by the radius $r_{VP}$ (i.e., distance between the hip and \CoM) and angle $\theta_{VP}$, relative to the \CoM (see \cref{fig:TSLIP}c),
+We select $\tau_{H}$, such that the \GRF points to a \VP, which is characterized by the radius $r_{VP}$ (i.e.,~distance between the hip and \CoM) and angle $\theta_{VP}$, as shown in \mcref{fig:TSLIP}d ({ \markerVPa, \markerVPb }).
+The hip torque as a function of the VP is expressed as,

+The sign of the hip torque depends on whether the VP is placed above or below the the hip-foot axis (i.e., leg axis).
+For the pronograde trunk, all \VPa within our parameter range remain above the leg axis across entire stance phase.
+Thus, the resulting hip torque is always negative. \VPb above the leg axis yield similar torque pattern as \VPa.
+In contrast, \VPb below the leg axis yield positive hip torque at the first half of the stance phase and negative towards the second half.
+These region is referred to as \VPbl, and is illustrated in \mcref{fig:TSLIP}c.

-The concept of \VP control is open-loop, therefore the \VP controller is highly sensitive to the changes in the initial state and model parameters.
-The parameter sensitivity makes it challenging to find feasible gaits.
+The concept of \VP control is open-loop, therefore the \VP controller is highly sensitive to changes in the initial state and model parameters.
+This parameter sensitivity makes it challenging to find feasible gaits.
 In order to simplify and guide the parameter search, we use the iterative gait generation framework in \cite{Drama_2019}.
-The framework has an initial controller that combines the \VP based torque in \cref{eqn:tauVP} with a PID controller on the pitch angle, which yields stable gaits with semi-focused \GRF in \cref{fig:VP}c-\labelcref{fig:VP}d.~The solutions are fed to an intermediate control scheme, in which the PID control is disabled and the \VP angle is linearly adjusted w.r.t.\,the body angle.
-With this scheme, simulated gaits converge to a \VP trend, where the \GRF gradually focus on a single point as in {\cref{fig:VP}e-\labelcref{fig:VP}f}.
+The framework has an initial controller that combines the \VP based torque in \cref{eqn:tauVP} with a PID controller on the pitch angle, which yields stable gaits with semi-focused \GRF in \multiref{fig:VP}{b}{c}.~The solutions are fed to an intermediate control scheme, in which the PID control is disabled and the \VP angle is linearly adjusted with respect to the body angle.
+With this scheme, simulated gaits converge to a \VP trend, where the \GRF gradually focus on a single point as in \multiref{fig:VP}{d}{e}.